 Chinatown Kid (唐人街功夫小子) features leads that aren’t singularly valiant.
 But this 1977 Shaw Brothers flick is still very much all about shirtless kung-fu action.

 Chinatown Kid (唐人街功夫小子) Synopsis

 Headstrong Tan Tung is forced to flee to San Francisco after an ugly encounter with Hong Kong underworld hooligans.
-There, he finds work as an illegal kitchen staff in a restaurant, and befriends Yang Chien-Wen, an undergraduate working part-time to pay for his tuition.
+There, he finds work as an illegal kitchen helper, and quickly befriends Yang Chien-Wen, an undergraduate working part-time to pay for his tuition.
 Before long, Tan Tung gets into trouble again but this time, his slick kung-fu catches the attention of White Dragon, a local gangster chief.
 White Dragon thereafter manipulates Tan Tung into being his lackey.
 The naïve youngster soon becomes the Dragon’s most feared executor.

 I watched this Shaw Brothers martial arts classic on a Sunday evening several weeks ago, after setting aside the DVD for several weeks.

 Truth be told, while I was once deeply fascinated by the many kung-fu productions of this legendary Hong Kong studio, recent viewings of their classics have largely been disappointing.
 As slick as the action always is, kung-fu choreography that impresses even today, story and characterisations are uniformly flat.

 Everything in the movies seems for the purpose of facilitating never-ending series of fights.
 In some cases, the plot even gets downright absurd or culturally/religiously disrespectful.
 Just so as to generate reason for yet another confrontation.